 22.3 WRAP and Resource-Related Exhibit Revisions

 By June 30, 2027, «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section «#».
-Such revision shall include terms and conditions such as, but not limited to: BPA’s preferred mode of communication, «Customer Name» notices relevant to WRAP, pass-through charges for resources, terms related to JCAFs, and any other terms necessary to facilitate BPA’s participation in WRAP.
+Such revision may include terms and conditions such as, but not limited to: BPA’s preferred mode of communication, «Customer Name» notices relevant to WRAP, pass-through charges for resources (subject to the limitations in section 22.2 above), terms related to JCAFs, load exclusions, and any other terms necessary to facilitate BPA’s participation in WRAP.

 In addition, if after June 30, 2027 «Customer Name» elects to apply a Dedicated Resources or Consumer Owned Resources serving On-Site Consumer Load to load for the first time, then «Customer Name» and BPA shall review and make any necessary revisions to Exhibit J to adjust the terms and conditions to implement this section 22.